 - Fine Dust will measure between 0.5 microns and 3.0 microns

-- Smoke particles measured fall in the .10 to 1.0 micron range
+- Smoke particles measured fall in the .10 to 1.0-micron range

 First and foremost, there are a lot of airborne contaminants that are as small as .3 microns.
-That’s why HEPA filters are designed and rated from their ability to remove particles .3 microns and larger.
+That’s why HEPA filters are designed and rated for their ability to remove particles .3 microns and larger.
 CADR does not cover particulates in the .3 to .499 microns range.
 And, that is a lot of contaminants.
 In fact, most pathogens (bacteria and viruses) are smaller than .5 microns.

 Next, Ozone generating machines excel in the test environment.
 This is a bad thing.
 Why?
 Because ozone is a harmful compound unless used in a very narrow range of applications.
-In fact both the EPA and American Lung Association warn that ozone is both harmful and irritating to respiratory system.
+In fact, both the EPA and American Lung Association warn that ozone is both harmful and irritating to the respiratory system.
 Especially the sensitive respiratory system of asthmatics and those suffering from COPD.
 The takeaway, don’t assume that a purifier is safe just because it has a CADR rating.
 Make sure that it does not produce ozone.
 (Note: Ozone Specs may be Provided to AHAM by Manufacturer)

 Finally, many consumers purchase an air purifier to tackle odor, VOCs, and gases.
 The test environment fails to address any of those contaminants.
 It’s not an intentional omission by the AHAM or laboratory.
 It’s just that mechanical filtration methods do not typically address these contaminants.
 Even the best HEPA filter cannot strip these nasty pollutants from the air.
 Therefore, removal requires an additional step – adsorption.
 You’ll need something like activated carbon to address odor, VOCs, and gases.
 The takeaway; consider a high CADR a bonus when you’re shopping for a purifier to remove these contaminants.